A character insists on not exacting violence.... and he or she ends up causing more fighting in the long run than was at first avoided.

 - Had the Fifth Doctor aided the humans in defending themselves from the Silurians and Sea Devils in "Warriors of the Deep", he could have prevented all three sides being slaughtered.
 It's made clear he knew this was the only solution from the start, but put off making the decision in the hope he'd find another way, and didn't.

-- The Tenth Doctor acknowledged this is a problem with his Technical Pacifism in The End of Time.
+- The Tenth Doctor acknowledged this is a problem with him being a Technical Pacifist in The End of Time.
 His attempts not to hurt anyone may not directly have him going against his morals, but he "got clever" and has indirectly caused his friends and companions to fight pretty nasty battles for him or manipulated villains into killing themselves.